selfup/dotfiles/README.md

 If you want to try out my tmux config you can opt in to having it synced with your system.

-1. Running `./scripts/sync.sh tmux` will swap configs and backup your old one
+1. Running `TMUX=1 ./scripts/sync.sh` will swap configs and backup your old one
 1. Must run `./scripts/tmux.sh` if already in a tmux session for the new config to apply
 1. You can also just run `tmux source $HOME/.tmux.conf` (same thing the script does)
 1. Otherwise opening up a new tmux session will load the conf and apply changes